Nadia Comăneci

-One of the world's best-known gymnasts, Comăneci, along with Olga Korbut of the Soviet Union, displayed artistry and grace, which brought unprecedented global popularity to the sport in the mid-1970s.
-In 2000, Comăneci was named one of the Athletes of the 20th Century by the Laureus World Sports Academy.
-She has lived in the United States since 1989, when she defected from then-Communist Romania before its revolution in December that year.
-She later worked with and married American Olympic gold-medal gymnast Bart Conner, who set up his own school.
+One of the world's best-known gymnasts, Comăneci was praised for her artistry and grace, which brought unprecedented global popularity to the sport in the mid-1970s.
+Called "the most iconic gymnast of the 20th century" by El País, Comăneci was named one of the Athletes of the 20th century by the Laureus World Sports Academy.
+In August 2024, the International Sports Press Association (AIPS) voted her as the best female gymnast of the past 100 years and the second best athlete of all sports after Serena Williams.

+Comăneci has lived in the United States since 1989, when she defected from then-Communist Romania, before its revolution in December that year.
+Comăneci later worked with and married American Olympic gold-medal gymnast Bart Conner — a wedding which was held in Bucharest after the fall of the Communist regime and televised live in Romania.

 Early life

 Nadia Elena Comăneci was born on November 12, 1961, in Onești, a small town in the Carpathian Mountains, in Bacău County, Romania, in the historical region of Western Moldavia.
-She was born to Gheorghe (1936–2012) and Ștefania Comăneci, and has a younger brother.
+She was born to Gheorghe (1936–2012) and Ștefania Comăneci, and has a younger brother named Adrian.
 Her parents separated in the 1970s and her father later moved to Bucharest, the capital.
-She and her brother, Adrian, were raised in the Romanian Orthodox Church.
-In a 2011 interview Nadia's mother said that she enrolled her daughter into gymnastics classes because as a child she was so full of energy and active that she was difficult to manage.
-After years of top-level athletic competition Comăneci graduated from Politehnica University of Bucharest with a degree in sports education, which qualified her to coach gymnastics.
+Comăneci and Adrian were raised in the Romanian Orthodox Church.
+In a 2011 interview, her mother said that she enrolled Comăneci into gymnastics classes because she was so full of energy and active as a child that she was difficult to manage.
+After years of top-level athletic competition, Comăneci graduated from Politehnica University of Bucharest with a degree in sports education, which qualified her to coach gymnastics.